BYDOC/CaseStudy/README.md

 ### ✅ Requirements
-- You are not responsible for performing the OCR itself — only for processing the provided JSON.
+- The solution is not required to perform OCR itself; it is only responsible for parsing the provided JSON response.
 - Use the coordinate data (boundingPoly) to parse.
 - The result should reflect the printed structure of the receipt as closely as possible.